kanish13/Learn-CSS/Lesson_4_Debug_CSS.md

  ![image](https://user-images.githubusercontent.com/111358462/229287124-4516fa33-391d-45a0-99e8-6f905683b51f.png)

 •	In this image , you can see file not found error with line number .
-So debugging is mage easy through this
+So debugging is made easy through this